Raipur district: Culture

 Chhattisgarhi is the local language that most of the people in this area converse in.
 Raut Nacha, Dewar Nacha, Panthi & Soowa, Padki and Pandwani are some of musical styles and dance dramas.
 Pandwani is a famous musical way of singing Mahabharata in this region.

 Women are fond of 'Kachhora' a typical manner of wearing saree.
 Women wearing 'Lugda' (saree) and 'Polkha' (blouse) with set of ornaments are symbolic of tradition and heritage of Chhattisgarh.
 Various decorative items used by women are Baandha (necklace made of coins) and silver necklace 'suta', 'Phuli' for nose, 'Bali' and Khuntis for ears, 'Ainthi' (of silver worn on forearm), Patta, Choora (bangles), Kardhani on waist (a belt like thing made of silver), Pounchhi a ring for upper arm and Bichhiya worn on toes.
 Men also decorate themselves with Koundhi (necklace of beads) and Kadhah (bangle) for occasions like dances.

 Gouri-Goura, Surti, Hareli, pola and Teeja are the main festivals of this area.
 Celebrated in the month of 'Shravan' Hareli is a mark of greenery.
 Farmers worship farm equipment and cows on this occasion.
-They place branches and leaves of 'Bhelwa' (a tree resembling cashew tree and found in the forests and villages of this district) in the fields and pray for good crop.
+They place branches and leaves of 'Bhelwa' (a tree resembling cashew tree and found in the forests and villages of this district) in the fields and pray for a good crop.
 People also hang small Neem branches at the main entrance of houses on this occasion to prevent occurrence of seasonal diseases.
 Baigas start teaching medicinal techniques to their disciples starting from Hareli for fifteen days (till panchami the next day of Ganesh Chaturthi).
-On this day, they examine their disciples for medical skills and if they satisfied with their performance, then traditionally they gives the acceptance to practice medicine.
-Disciples who fail in such examination continue to learn techniques in subsequent years till they succeed to be recognized.
+On this day, they examine their disciples for medical skills and if they satisfied with their performance, then traditionally they give acceptance to practice medicine.
+Disciples who fail in such examination continue to learn techniques in subsequent years till they succeed in recognition.